Master of Science in Engineering Management Overview

 The online Master of Science in Engineering Management offers the opportunity to complete and defend a practical project in addition to core requirements.
 You can also choose to complete your requirements purely through coursework, with courses chosen from a range of diverse, practical electives that you can select yourself.
-In its entirety, the program can be completed in just 1.5 to two years if you’re a full time student — or two to 2.5 years if you’re working full-time.
+In its entirety, the program can be completed in just 1.5 to two years if you’re a full-time student — or two to 2.5 years if you’re working part time.

 Select from one of the following options: